-While you already know that trust funds can be a fantastic tool for building, protecting, and passing on wealth, like all things in life, they have a downside and are not perfect.
-In this article, I want to take a moment to look into three of these trust fund disadvantages.
-Specifically:
+While you may already know that trust funds can be a great tool for building, protecting, and passing on wealth, like all things in life, they also have a few downsides.
+Specifically, you might encounter certain trust fund disadvantages, such as:

-- Trust funds can result in entitled beneficiaries who aren't able to support themselves due to a lifetime of having everything handed to them on a silver platter.
+- Entitled beneficiaries who aren't able to support themselves due to a lifetime of having everything handed to them on a silver platter.

-- There is the loss of control that comes with transferring assets to an irrevocable trust, as opposed to a living trust (also known as an inter vivos trust) or a testamentary trust.
-This is often necessary to achieve the maximum estate tax exemption benefits.
+- A loss of control that comes with transferring assets to an irrevocable trust, as opposed to a living trust (also known as an inter vivos trust) or a testamentary trust.
+It is often necessary to achieve the maximum estate tax exemption benefits.

-By taking a moment to examine each of these disadvantages, I hope to give you a better understanding of what you're getting yourself into should you choose to begin using trust funds in your own financial plans, whether to protect your assets or maximize the amount of wealth you are able to transfer into the hands of your children, grandchildren, and other heirs.
+By taking a moment to examine each of these disadvantages, you can gain a better understanding of what you're getting yourself into should you choose to begin using trust funds in your own financial plans, whether to protect your assets or maximize the amount of wealth you can transfer into the hands of your children, grandchildren, and other heirs.

 Trust Funds Have Unfavorable Tax Rates

-For example, according to the IRS publication, in tax year 2016 the following Federal trust fund tax rates are applied on any income retained by the trust:
+For example, according to the IRS, in the tax year 2019 the following federal trust fund tax rates are applied on any income retained by the trust:

-An unmarried individual, in contrast, wouldn't hit the 39.6% Federal tax rate until taxable income reached more than $415,050.
+An unmarried individual, in contrast, wouldn't hit the 37% federal tax rate until taxable income reached more than $510,300.
 To make it worse, State taxes on the retained trust income are going to be owed in most states, as well, which would be in addition to the Federal trust taxes.
-Then, there are monstrosities such as the generation-skipping tax, which can apply to trust funds.
+Then, there are other issues such as the generation-skipping tax, which can apply to trust funds.

-There is a little bit of respite in that income that is distributed by the trust to the beneficiaries, including dividends, interest, and rents, are taxable to the beneficiary at his or her own rate.
-The philosophy behind this unequal treatment is that it will make it less attractive for families to amass aristocratic wealth in trust, though there are easy enough ways around it.
+There is a small respite, in that income distributed by the trust to the beneficiaries, including dividends, interest, and rents, is taxable to the beneficiary at his or her own rate.
+The philosophy behind this unequal treatment is that it will make it less attractive for families to amass aristocratic levels of wealth in a trust, though there are easy enough ways around it.

 Behavioral psychology tells us that most people need meaning in their life and that money alone cannot provide meaning once the basic necessities have been met.
 To demonstrate this point, imagine, for a moment, two fictional men, David and John.

 David has a net worth of $1,000,000.
 He lives well.
-The clothes on his back, the home in which he lives, the furniture he enjoys, the cars he drives, the vacations he takes, the food he puts on the table, the watches he wears, the fires in his fireplace, the new money added to his investments, the candy bars he picks up from the gas station, the concert tickets he purchases, and the donations he makes to charity, all come from funds generated by his success.
+The clothes on his back, the home in which he lives, the furniture he enjoys, the cars he drives, the vacations he takes, the food he puts on the table, the watches he wears, the fires in his fireplace, the new money added to his investments, and the donations he makes to charity, all come from funds generated by his success.
 The money is a by-product of his achievement and accomplishments.
-This likely comes with the respect and admiration of his colleagues; a sense of how he fits into the community and his contributions to his fellow citizens.
+It likely comes with the respect and admiration of his colleagues and a sense of how he fits into the community and his contributions to his fellow citizens.

 John also has a net worth of $1,000,000.
 He lives well.
 However, all of his wealth comes from the trust fund his grandfather set up for him years ago.
 For John, the clothes on his back were provided by another man's labor.
 The home in which he lives was funded by another man's accomplishments.
 The furniture, cars, vacations, food, and watches he has are only there because of the provision set aside due to the success of someone else.
-None of it reflects his contribution to society.
-He has done nothing.
-For reasons not entirely known, John didn't use the benefits of a trust fund to launch his own life and career, but, rather, came to rely on it like a security blanket.
-It kept him from growing into the man which he was capable of being.
+None of it reflects his contribution to society, for he has done nothing.
+For unknown reasons, John didn't use the benefits of a trust fund to launch his own life and career, but, rather, came to rely on it like a security blanket.
+It kept him from growing into the man which he was capable of becoming.

-The sense of depression and aimlessness that fill a significant portion of people in John's position has been given a name: Affluenza.
-Books have been written about how to escape the "golden ghetto" that comes from being born into a trust fund situation.
+The sense of depression and aimlessness that afflicts some people in John's position has been given a name: Affluenza.
+Books have been written about how to escape the aimlessness or lack of purpose that comes from being born into a trust fund situation.
 When you know you will never have to work, it can cause you to avoid taking chances and going outside of your comfort zone.
-For most people, growth comes when we are forced outside of our comfort zones and made to do things we don't yet think we are ready to do.
-With the financial resources to avoid that pain, it can destroy self-worth.
+For many people, growth comes when they are forced outside of their comfort zones and made to do things they don't yet think they are ready to do.
+While large financial resources can allow people to avoid that kind of pain, it can also destroy their sense of self-worth.

-How to you avoid this situation?
-One way is to only give money to children who have been successful on their own.
-A 35-year old son who grows up and is earning $300,000 per year running a couple of restaurants he founded is not going to be spoiled by a few hundred thousand, or even million, dollars.
-On the other hand, an 18-year old just leaving home probably would.
-Consider waiting to see how far the apple fell from the tree before making major gifts to your offspring.
-Some people can handle it, some can't.
+One way to avoid this trap is to only give money to offspring who have been successful on their own.
+A 35-year old son who grows up and is earning $300,000 per year running a couple of restaurants he founded is not going to be ruined by a few hundred thousand, or even a million, dollars.
+On the other hand, an 18-year old just leaving home easily could be.
+Consider waiting to see how far the apple has fallen from the tree before making major financial gifts to your children.
+Some individuals can handle it; some can't.
 Some people can handle it at certain times in their life and other people can't.

-Your job is to help your children, grandchildren, and other beneficiaries and heirs develop into self-sufficient, happy, healthy adults.
+A parent's job is to help their children, grandchildren, and other beneficiaries and heirs develop into self-sufficient, happy, healthy adults.
 It is not necessarily to give them money.
-Sometimes it helps, sometimes it hurts.
-Wisdom is knowing which applies in a specific situation.
+Sometimes it helps, sometimes it hurts, and wisdom is knowing which applies in a specific situation.

-Assets Transferred to an Irrevocable Trust Fund Are No Longer Yours
+Irrevocable Trust Funds: The Assets Are No Longer Yours

-This is a double-edged sword.
-When you transfer assets to an irrevocable trust fund, you can't treat those assets as if they belong to you, any longer.
-The reason is simple: They don't.
-You must, by law, work solely in the interest of the beneficiary if you opted to name yourself as the trustee.
-That is because you have a fiduciary duty.
-This is not to be taken lightly.
+When you transfer your assets to an irrevocable trust fund, it is a double-edged sword.
+You can no longer treat those assets as if they belong to you because they don't.
+You must now, by law, work solely in the interest of the beneficiary if you opted to name yourself as the trustee.
+That is because you have a fiduciary duty to the beneficiary, which is not to be taken lightly.

-You could take advantage of this.
-If you have a parent that plans on leaving you money, ask for the cash to be put into a trust fund that you can't access with specific annual dividend distributions.
+If you have a parent that plans on leaving you money, ask for the cash to be put into a trust fund that you cannot access, with specific annual dividend distributions.
 That way, you can live off of the passive income, but your creditors should not be able to touch the principal since, technically, it doesn't belong to you.